-In this Chelsea neighborhood review, we'll look into public transportation, restaurants, average apartment rent, and home sale prices.
+This Chelsea neighborhood review will look into public transportation, restaurants, average apartment rent, and home sale prices.

-It is conveniently located near the some of the most desirable areas of Manhattan such as Midtown and The West Village.
+It is conveniently located near some of the most desirable areas of Manhattan, such as Midtown and The West Village.
 Chelsea definitely has its pick of the city!

-Chelsea also has offers one of the most unique theater experiences at the McKittrick Hotel--home to the intriguing walk-through performance of "Sleep No More".
+Chelsea also offers one of the unique theater experiences at the McKittrick Hotel--home to the intriguing walk-through performance of "Sleep No More".

 Dance lovers get a real treat at the Joyce Theater, which features a dynamic array of dance performances and educational programs.

-Chelsea really does offer something for everyone, but it comes at a price, of course.
+Chelsea does offer something for everyone, but it comes at a price, of course.

 What Celebrities Live in Chelsea